-Leigh Christopher completed her PhD in 2016 at the University of Toronto and is now a Postdoctoral Fellow at Stanford University (USA).
-She studies brain changes and genetics associated with neurodegenerative diseases like Alzheimer’s and Parkinson’s disease.
+Leigh Christopher completed her PhD in 2016 at the University of Toronto and a Postdoctoral Fellow at Stanford University (USA) in 2018.
+Her research involved studying brain changes and genetic variability associated with neurodegenerative diseases like Alzheimer’s and Parkinson’s disease.
 Her work helps to better our understanding of the variation and progression of these diseases.

 Kasey Hemington completed her PhD in Medical Science at the University of Toronto (Canada), studying the neural mechanisms of pain with neuroimaging techniques.
 Her work helps to discover how pain and chronic pain are perceived, and how they are represented in the brain.

 Shireen Parimoo (see posts) is a graduate student at the University of Toronto.
 She studies age differences in brain structure and activity, and how these are related to cognitive control and memory.

 Sarah Hill (see posts) is a second-year graduate student at the University of British Columbia.
 She studies the role of neuroinflammation and immune dysregulation in psychiatric disorders.
 In her (increasingly rare) free time, she likes to rock climb and travel.

 Amanda McFarlan (see posts) is a second-year PhD student at McGill University.
 She studies synaptic plasticity in cortical microcircuits in animal models of epilepsy.

 Anastasia Sares (see posts) is a PhD student at McGill University, studying the neural underpinnings of stuttering through behavior and fMRI.
 She is broadly interested in auditory processing in the brain, especially complex phenomena like language and music.

 Deborah Joye (see posts) is a third-year neuroscience PhD candidate at Marquette University in the Evans Lab.
 She studies how cells within the brain's master clock signal to one another to stay synchronized and keep everything running on time.